mikucy/CS231A/README.md

 # CS231A
-My own solutions for CS231A 17fall
+My own solutions for CS231A_1718fall problem sets